gillesmaes/python-selve-http/README.rst

 .. code-block:: python

-    gat = Gateway(portname)
+    gat = Gateway(hostname)

-portname is the name of the serial port where the usb rf gateway is listed on the os.
-Please refer to the serial library documentation.
+hostname is the address of the remote HTTP server that's hooked up to the USB serial interface.

 By default the gateway will discover all Iveo devices already registered onto the gateway.